Organ Donation

 Age limit for organ donation

-Depending upon whether it is living or cadaver donation age limit varies; for example in living donation, person should be above 18 year of age, and for most of the organs deciding factor is the person’s physical condition and not the age.
+Depending upon whether it is living or cadaver donation age limit varies; for example in living donation, prospective donor should be above 18 year of age, and for most of the organs deciding factor is the donor’s physical condition and not the age.
 Specialist healthcare professionals decide which the organs are suitable case to case.
 Even the organs and tissue from people in their 70s and 80s have been transplanted successfully all over the world.
 In the case of tissues and eyes, age usually doesn’t matter.
 A deceased donor can generally donate the Organs & Tissues with the age limit of:

 • Kidneys, liver : up-to 70 years